paultcochrane/perl6-operator-feq/README.md

 Provides ```feq``` operator for clean fuzzy string comparisons.

-Includes a precanned wrapper for Text::Levenshtein::Damerau (the wrapper uses just the Levenshtein algorithm by default)
+Includes a precanned wrapper for `Text::Levenshtein::Damerau` (the wrapper uses just the Levenshtein algorithm by default).

 #Usage